 We continue to uphold this commitment, working with partners to encourage governments, industry, and civil society to take greater collective responsibly for protecting World Heritage sites, safeguarding areas of high biodiversity value and promoting the sustainable use of natural resources.

-ICMM supports the 'mitigation hierarchy’ – an internationally recognised approach designed to help limit, as far as possible, the adverse impacts of development projects on biodiversity and ecosystem services.
+ICMM's Mining Principles also require members to assess and address risks and impacts to biodiversity and ecosystem services by implementing the 'mitigation hierarchy': an internationally recognised approach designed to help limit, as far as possible, the adverse impacts of development projects on biodiversity and ecosystem services.